Khorrth/Carbon/README.md

 * JDK
 * Proguard

-Imagine "Sample.java" is MIDlet You want to build and launch on J2ME-phone (or emulator included in project):
+Imagine "Sample.java" is MIDlet You want to build and launch on J2ME-phone (or emulator included in the project):

 ```sh
 ./compile